 National Publicist Team and Lead Captain Puerto Rico Gala Premiere / El Cantante

-Through boutique agency Creative Link, owned and operated by veteran publicist Blanca Lasalle, I was part of the El Cantante national publicity team, The film’s Puerto Rico premiere was agreed as grand gala event.
-As lead captain of this film's premiere production event I coordinated and implemented all matters pertaining to road closure permits, inspections and insurance for big parties, catering and hospitality menus, municipal and state police and, artist security detail, advancing logistics, parking spaces coordination, and all external vendor and VIP relations.
-I supervised a core team of about 40 people but it took a workforce of over 200 people and two months of planing to carry out the party.
+Through boutique agency Creative Link, owned and operated by veteran publicist Blanca Lasalle, I was part of the El Cantante national publicity team, The film’s Puerto Rico premiere was agreed as a grand gala event.
+As lead captain of this film's premiere production event, I coordinated and implemented all matters pertaining to road closure permits, inspections and insurance for big parties, catering and hospitality menus, municipal and state police, artist security detail, advancing logistics, parking spaces coordination, and all external vendor and VIP relations.
+I supervised a core team of about 40 people but it took a workforce of over 200 people and two months of planning to carry out the party.

 Research Director / 8 Puertas, Especial del Banco Popular

 The 8 Puertas was a fancy cabaret nightclub that opened its doors in 1960 in the heart of Old San Juan.
-Throughout its 20-year history many famous people visited the spot.
-Liza Minelli was a close friend of the owners, Bern and Torn.
-Bern and Tor were beloved personalities in the cultural and artistic landscape of San Juan at the time.
-An influential generation of Puerto Rican artists, specifically vocalists and musicians, emerged from the 8 Puertas performance lounge.
+The owners, Bern and Torn, were beloved personalities in the cultural and artistic landscape of San Juan at the time.
+Throughout its 20-year history many famous people visited the spot — Liza Minnelli was a close friend of the owners — and an influential generation of Puerto Rican artists, specifically vocalists and musicians, emerged from the 8 Puertas performance lounge.

-For this 90 minute musical documentary directors Gabriel and Paloma Suau recreated the club and filmed and evening of impromptu performances with some of Puerto Rico's greatest musical figures.
-The father/daughter director team used protagonists from around the scene to tell the story of this rich, vibrant, and thriving artistic movement that occurred in the island's musical history from 1960 to 1980.
+For this 90 minute musical documentary, directors Gabriel and Paloma Suau recreated the club and filmed an evening of impromptu performances with some of Puerto Rico's greatest musical figures.
+The father/daughter director team used protagonists from around the scene to tell the story of the rich, vibrant, and thriving artistic movement that occurred in the island's musical history from 1960 to 1980.